How to Get Twitter Followers using Basic Psychology

 You’ve already seen the bandwagon effect before in your life.
 The team you supported all year long suddenly has more fans than you remember come playoff time.
 The team started to succeed, more people identified with the team because they wanted to be seen as successful.
 This is why our Twitter followers service works so well.
 People see your account as successful, and more people follow you as a result.
 Bandwagon effect 101.

-The bandwagon effect can also come out in your tweets.
-A tweet which asks people to ‘join the team,’ or ‘follow ____ to be successful too’ are using the bandwagon effect.
 Why do you think every musician has some some sort of “Kiss Army” nickname for their fans?
 Beliebers, Swifties, Directioners, the Bey hive AND the Beygency, KatyCats, and the RiRi Navy are all tapping into group instincts to get more fans as they identify with other people who say “Hey, I’m a Swiftie too!”

 Here’s a guy who has more social media love than most others: Pew Die Pie, the King of YouTube.
 I think a large part of it is how he created a bandwagon for his fans to jump on: